 Cognitive Behavioural Therapy has been shown in clinical trials to be as or more effective than sleeping pills.

-For that reason, the American Academy of Sleep Medicine recommends doctors offer CBT before hypnotic medication.
+For that reason, the American Academy of Sleep Medicine recommends that doctors offer CBT before hypnotic medication.

 CBT for insomnia usually involves several components, such as:

 This is something you can speak to your doctor about.
-There are also online CBT programs you could consider.
+There are also online CBT courses you could consider.

 3. Tackle stress and anxiety during the day

-For many people, the normal stresses and anxieties of life can cause short-term or even long-term sleep problems.
+For many people, the normal stresses of life can cause both short-term and long-term sleep problems.

 Even if you don’t have chronic insomnia or another sleep disorder, it’s normal for sleep to be affected when life is particularly challenging.
 And major life events and changes can be stressful times.

-A relationship, new job, bereavement, moving home, exams, financial trouble, family worries – these are just a few examples of major life stressors.
+Relationship difficulties, a new job, bereavement, moving home, exams, financial trouble, family worries, sickness – these are just a few examples of major life stressors.

 In my personal experience, it’s helpful to do simple relaxation exercises in bed.
-But it’s even better to tackle anxiety and stress during the day on an ongoing basis.
+It’s even better to tackle anxiety and stress during the day on an ongoing basis.